matthewpalmer/matthewpalmer.github.io/_posts/2014-11-05-the-true-android-fragmentation.markdown

 category: ios
 ---

 Gruber’s been on a bit of a tear lately, pointing out the little inconsistencies in Android’s design values.
-I’ve been mulling on something for a while, and I think it just crystalised.
+I’ve been mulling on something for a while, and I think it just crystallised.

 Android’s fragmentation is not of version numbers or upgrade cycles, but of values.